FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

         }
     }

+.. versionadded:: 1.6
+  The ``setTemplateData`` method was added in 1.6.

 If you need to pass more data in template, not for serialization, you can use ``setTemplateData`` method:

 .. code-block:: php